Pricing of debt and equity in a financial network with comonotonic endowments: Comonotonic pricing bounds

-The conditional upper bounds with endowments $\E[X \; | \; U]$ for some uniform random variable $U \in \mathcal{U}$ in Lemma~\ref{lemma:bound} are comonotonic.
-This means that each possible objective value over which we are infimizing is computationally tractable via the formulations in Theorem~\ref{thm:comonotonic}.
-In Remark~\ref{rem:sfm} we consider a specific, financially meaningful, choice of uniform random variable when considering a single factor model.
+The conditional upper bounds with endowments $\E[X \; | \; {\gcal}]$ for some {sub-$\sigma$-algebra $\gcal \in \bbg$} in Lemma~\ref{lemma:bound} are comonotonic.
+This means that each possible objective value over which we are optimizing is computationally tractable via the formulations in Theorem~\ref{thm:comonotonic}. {Though we present this upper bound as the infimum over all such comonotonic projections, in practice it can be challenging to determine the set of all appropriate sub-$\sigma$-algebras.
+As presented in Lemma~\ref{lemma:bound}, the trivial $\sigma$-algebra is always an element of $\bbg$ which provides a bound to this infimum.} In Remark~\ref{rem:sfm} we consider {another} specific, financially meaningful, choice of {sub-$\sigma$-algebra} when considering a single factor model.

 We wish to briefly discuss some intuition surrounding Lemma~\ref{lemma:bound} before continuing.
 When banks have interbank relationships, these assets serve as a method for diversification.
 However, if banks are all subject to a common shock, this diversification, in effect, disappears and the interconnectedness becomes irrelevant from a risk perspective.
-From a computational standpoint, we construct upper bounds for the expected wealths and payments via the comonotonic setting as well, and thus this is not only useful from a worst-case scenario.
+From a computational standpoint, we construct upper bounds for the expected wealths and payments via the comonotonic setting as well, and thus this is not only useful from a worst-case scenario. {}

-In Online Appendix~\ref{sec:counterexample}, we demonstrate some counterexamples to extending the results of Lemma~\ref{lemma:bound}.
-We first consider the setting with bankruptcy costs, i.e.\ with recovery rate $\min\{\alpha_x,\alpha_L\} < 1$.
-Second we demonstrate that, even in the Eisenberg-Noe setting, no consistent bounds for firm equity exists.
-As expressed in that counterexample, though the intuition expressed above is satisfied for the Eisenberg-Noe setting, the most common extensions do not, generally, satisfy the same intuition.
-Intriguingly, though the payments and wealth attain their worst-case under comonotonic endowments and best case under expected endowments, the equity of the different firms in the financial system typically is higher under the comonotonic endowments than other correlation structures (as detailed in Section~\ref{sec:motivation}) and lower under the expected endowments.
-However, we wish to note that the societal node would exhibit the same bounding properties as given in Lemma~\ref{lemma:bound} since its equity is equal to its wealth by construction.